 The appointment of Mr Pyne, who retired from politics in 2019 after 26 years in Federal Parliament, bolsters an impressive team of recently appointed strategic advisers representing the business, defence and government sectors.

 - RAN Rear Admiral (ret’d) Lee Goddard, CSC

 - US Army Brigadier General (ret’d) Alfred L Abramson

 - Dr Ken W Anderson, former Chief of the Aerospace Division in the Defence Science and Technology Group

 In taking up his position as chair, Christopher said: ‘’I’ve been impressed by NIOA and the work it is doing in the defence sector to shore up our sovereign industrial capability.

 ‘’This was a focus of mine when I had the privilege of serving Australia as a cabinet minister.
 Strategically as a nation we have entered a new phase and Commonwealth initiatives such as the sovereign guided missiles enterprise are going to play a key role in the broader defence landscape over coming decades.’’

-Launched earlier this year, the Australian Missile Corporation is a wholly-owned subsidiary of NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.
+Launched earlier this year, the Australian Missile Corporation was founded by NIOA - the largest Australian-owned supplier of weapons and munitions to the Australian Defence Force.

 It was set up in response to the Australian Government’s plan to accelerate a sovereign guided missiles enterprise and is pulling together industry partners, academia, state governments and Defence.